-Topic Requirements Documentation d) Single line diagram or other evidence showing that the OREG system is directly connected to the same shared connection as the end use for which the renewable electricity is being allocated. e) Confirmation of any export of renewable electricity to the grid and that this exported amount has not been included in any allocation calculations set out in this Ruling. f) Contract or agreement confirming any on-selling arrangement(s) within the network.
-This may include Power Purchase Agreements (PPA) with end uses within the network.
-Where such a document does not exist, the Assessor must provide one of the following: Evidence of payment in the form of invoices/bills where the amount of renewable electricity is clearly stipulated.
-Evidence from the OREG system owner that they do not on-sell the electricity.
-11.7.3 On-site Section 9.3.5 Required information renewable energy capacity The Assessor must retain evidence that clearly states the capacity of all OREG systems.
+Торіс Requirements Documentation b) Single line diagram or other evidence showing that the OREG system is directly connected to the same shared connection as the end use for which the renewable electricity is being allocated. c) Confirmation of any export of renewable electricity to the grid and that this exported amount has not been included in any allocation calculations set out in this Ruling.
+11.7.4 On-site Section 9.3.5 Required information renewable energy capacity The Assessor must retain evidence that clearly states the capacity of all OREG systems .
 Documentation examples Documentation that can be used as evidence includes: a) Installation documentation or equipment specification documentation. b) A contractor's maintenance report. c) Grid connection documentation.
-If unsure if documentation is sufficient, the Assessors should contact the National Administrator.
+If unsure if documentation is sufficient, the Assessors should contact the National Administrator .

-Topic Requirements Documentation 11.7.4 Rainwater capture and recycling Section 9.4 Required information The documentation required for any water collected and/or recycled at a rated premises must include a statement by the Assessor affirming that recycled water has not been deducted from the consumption data.
+Торіс Requirements Documentation 11.7.5 Rainwater Section 9.4 Required information capture and recycling The documentation required for any water collected and/or recycled at a rated premises must include a statement by the Assessor affirming that recycled water has not been deducted from the consumption data.

-11.8 Chapter 10: Renewable Energy Indicator

-Topic Requirements Documentation 11.8.1 Accounting for Section 10.3.1 Required information OREG system in REI The Assessor must retain evidence for OREG systems larger than 99 kW if the electricity consumed and exported is counted as renewable electricity- 1) if LGCs have been created; documentation confirming that these have been voluntarily surrendered.
+11.8 C 11.8 Chapter 10: Renewable Energy Indicator Торіс Requirements Documentation 11.8.1 Accounting for Inting for Section 10.3.1 Required information OREG system in REI The Assessor must retain evidence for OREG systems larger than 99 kW if the electricity consumed and exported is counted as renewable electricity - if LGCs have been created; documentation confirming that these have been voluntarily surrendered.
 Assessors remain responsible for the accuracy of their ratings and must collect and retain all documentation in accordance with the Rules; if no LGCs have been created; written evidence from the OREG system owner that no LGCs have been created for the entirety of the rating period.
 Note: There are several options for obtaining on-site renewable energy data, including: a) Using a meter connected to an inverter. b) Downloading data from an inverter. c) Obtaining data from a data portal.
 All of these methods are acceptable but will not be suited for all circumstances.
-The most appropriate method needs to therefore be determined on a case-bycase basis.
+The most appropriate method needs to therefore be determined on a case-by- case basis.
 If unsure, please contact the National Administrator for guidance.